No matter how eager you are to break into the property market, you shouldn’t dive right in.

-- 90% of the property value: With a big deposit, clean credit history and an easily sellable investment property, you may be able to get a 90% investment loan.
+- 90% of the property value: With a big deposit, clean credit history and easily marketable investment property, you may be able to get a 90% investment loan.
 Please note that you’ll need to build a strong case with the lender.

 Please note that if you borrow 80% of the property value or less, you won’t have to pay Lenders Mortgage Insurance (LMI).
 Lenders generally charge LMI if you borrow more than 80% of the property value.

-However, we’ve published the best rates from our panel of almost 40 lenders so it’s easier for you to shop around.
+However, we’ve published the best rates from our panel of over 50 lenders, so it’s easier for you to shop around.

 You can check out these rates on the investment loan rates page.

 What Are The Costs Involved In Buying Your First Investment Property?

 Buying an investment property is costly.
 In addition to the purchase price, you also need to factor in the following costs in your budget: